 Leaf Shape Tree Leaves Identification

 Alternatively, you can use Arbor Day Foundation “What Tree Is That?” online resource which is a series of electronic field guides.
 Or download a tree identification app to help identify tree by leaf shape.
 One example app is the Leafsnap app from the researchers at Columbia University, the University of Maryland, and the Smithsonian Institution.
-While tree identification apps only to double check your own findings.
+I would suggest using tree identification apps only to double check your own findings.
 You will learn so much through the process of identification that will be lost if you use the app first.

 Tree Leaf Identification Activity Instructions:

 Make sure children know the difference between coniferous trees (needle-shaped or scalelike leaves) and broadleaf trees (flat leaves).
 A dichotomous key then be used to help narrow down the possibilities.

 How are the leaves arranged on the same twig?
 Help them identify whether tree leaves are simple leaves or compound leaves.
 A simple leaf will have a single leaf blade with a bud at the base of the leafstem.
-A compound leaf, however, has more than one blade and all of these leaf blades are attached to a single leafstem.
+A compound leaf, however, has more than one blade.
+Furthermore, all of these leaf blades are attached to a single leafstem.
 Common trees with compound leaves are hickory, walnut, and pecan trees.
-Maple, sycamore, and sweet gum are all examples of Common North American trees with simple leaf structure are sugar maple, sycamore, elm, oak, and sweet gum.
+Maple, sycamore, and sweet gum are all examples of Common North American trees.
+They all have simple leaf structure as do sugar maple, sycamore, elm, oak, and sweet gum.

 More Fun Tree Identification Activities For Kids